 - £5 on your phone bill.

 - £10 for make-up, accessories or clothes.

 - £10 on fun stuff from Amazon.

 This is just an example.
-The fun thing about budgeting (yep, we did say fun) is that you can adapt it to what suits you.
+The handy thing about budgeting is that you can adapt it to what suits you.
 Then in the future, when it comes to adding in other expenses – stuff like paying the rent or internet bills – you’ll be prepared and it won’t seem so daunting.

-Check out this video on managing your dosh:
+Check out this video on managing your money:

-Speaking of the future, you might have spotted one of the expenses in the budget above was a savings account.
-That’s because another super-important part of managing your money is saving.
+You might have spotted one of the expenses in the budget above was a savings account.
+That’s because another important part of managing your money is saving.

-It might be tempting to blow all your week’s earnings on a new pair of Nikes, but in the long run it makes way more sense to set aside some money each week, until you have enough to buy them guilt-free.
+It might be tempting to blow all your week’s earnings on a new pair of jeans or a game, but in the long run it makes more sense to set aside some money each week, until you have enough to buy them guilt-free.

-By putting even a small amount, let’s say £10 or £20, in a savings account (not your sock drawer please) each week, you’ll be practising more good money management habits.
+By putting even a small amount, let’s say £10 or £20, in a savings account each week, you’ll be practising more good money management habits.
 You’ll put yourself in a great position to save for small things like gig tickets, or bigger stuff like driving lessons, a holiday, or even going off to college or university.